 Law Enforcement and Heroin Price

-How much does heroin cost per gram?
-This is influenced by local and national law enforcement.
+How much does Heroin cost per gram?
+Local and national law enforcement influences this.
 The United Nations Council on Drug Policy surveyed 20 illicit drugs and found that heroin ranked first on the list of most addictive substances.
-From a purely economic perspective, this illicit substance has a near-perfect price elasticity of demand.
+From a purely economic perspective, this illegal substance has a near-perfect price elasticity of demand.
 When law enforcement is tightened, the supply decreases while demand remains constant.
 The markets then force equalization with heroin selling at a higher price.

 How much is a bag of heroin?
 A recovering addict recounted to a newspaper that she had bought a bag of the drug in Baltimore for about $5.
 At the time, a packet of cigarettes cost $7.75 in Maryland.
 Therefore, a single dose of heroin was less expensive than a packet of Marlboro Red.
 The reason for this discrepancy in price is mainly the taxation system.
 Cigarettes are a reliable source of revenue for the government.
 The prohibitive price of cigarettes due to taxes is believed to be an effective way of preventing people from taking up smoking.

 How much is a brick of heroin in the United States?
 The price of heroin varies by region.
 Lately, the street value of the drug has been influenced to a large extent by the rigorous actions taken by law enforcement on Mexican drug cartels.
 These cartels control supply to some parts of the United States.

 As a result of these actions, opiate medications such as oxycontin have become overly expensive on the streets of America.
 In response to this, the Mexican drug cartels increased heroin production and enhanced their networks to boost supply to large parts of the United States.
 Currently, most of this illicit substance available in the USA comes from Mexico.
 Despite an insatiable demand, the high production has been successful in keeping the price of a kilo of heroin down.